Thermadiag/seq/docs/radix_tree.md

 ```

 `seq::radix_set` and `seq::radix_map` support keys of type `std::tuple<...>`.
 It is therefore possible to combine multiple elements of a key to define keys ordering.
-Note that this only works fir fixed size types (not string types).
+Note that this only works for fixed size types (and therefore not string types).
 Example:

 ```cpp